Prothrombin time test | Beacon Health System Prothrombin time test | Beacon Health System

 In seconds

 The average time range for blood to clot is about 10 to 13 seconds.
-A number higher than that range means it takes blood longer than usual to clot.
-A number lower than that range means blood clots more quickly than normal.
+A number above that range means it takes blood longer than usual to clot.
+A number below that range means blood clots more quickly than usual.

 As INR

-This ratio — which allows for easier comparisons of test results from different laboratories — is used if you take blood-thinning medications.
+This ratio — which allows for easier comparisons of test results from different laboratories — is used if you take blood-thinning medicines.

-In healthy people an INR of 1.1 or below is considered normal.
-An INR range of 2.0 to 3.0 is generally an effective therapeutic range for people taking warfarin for certain disorders.
-These disorders include atrial fibrillation or a blood clot in the leg or lung.
-In certain situations, such as having a mechanical heart valve, you might need a slightly higher INR.
+In people without health conditions, an INR of 1.1 or below is considered typical.
+An INR range of 2.0 to 3.0 is generally an effective therapeutic range for people taking warfarin for certain conditions.
+These conditions include atrial fibrillation or a blood clot in the leg or lung.
+In certain situations, such as having a mechanical heart valve, a slightly higher INR may be needed.

-When the INR is higher than the recommended range, it means that your blood clots more slowly than desired.
-A lower INR means your blood clots more quickly than desired.
+When the INR is above the recommended range, it means that the blood clots more slowly than desired.
+A lower INR means the blood clots more quickly than desired.

 What your results mean